wanghes/vue-list/readme.md

 # Vue-List
-A Vue.js component designed to handle common functionality needed when handling lists of data
+A Vue.js component designed to handle common functionality needed when handling lists of data.

+<strong>This is not ready for use in production</strong>
 ## Setup

 ### bootstrap.js file